elmahio/documentation/docs/creating-rules-to-perform-actions-on-messages.md

 ![Then Email](images/thenemail.png)

-## Make a HTTP request on all new and fatal messages
+## Make an HTTP request on all new and fatal messages

-To make a HTTP request on every new message with a severity of `Fatal`, you would need to set up the following:
+To make an HTTP request on every new message with a severity of `Fatal`, you would need to set up the following:

 | Title | Query | Then |
 |---|---|---|